Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Abstract

 \section{Abstract}

-Control of multistable dynamical system has important applications, from physics to biology.
-Here, we attack this problem from the perspective of local sensitivity analysis.
-We develop {\it local} sensitivity rules to control {\it global} properties of continuous-time multistable dynamics with simple attractors, namely, the relative size and depth of their basins of attraction.
-Our parameter control signal is computationally cheap and provides counter-intuitive information about the sensitive parameters to be manipulated in an experimental setting.
+Control of multistable dynamics has important applications, from physics to biology \RM{but the complexity of the systems of differential equations used for their modeling often makes this problem intractable from a global perspective.
+Here, we propose that for a certain class of multi-stable dynamical systems, including monotone systems, linearized control at the stable and saddle points of the multi-stable dynamics can lead to predictable global changes in the relative sizes and depths of its basins of attraction.} Our parameter control signal is computationally cheap and provides counter-intuitive information about the sensitive parameters to be manipulated in an experimental setting.